faruk-guler/LusuaL/Boot/boot-process-bios.md

 There is another way to boot up your system instead of using BIOS and that is with UEFI (stands for "Unified extensible firmware interface").
 UEFI was designed to be successor to BIOS, most hardware out there today comes with UEFI firmware built in.
 Macintosh machines have been using EFI booting for years now and Windows has mostly moved all of their stuff over to UEFI booting.
 The GPT format was intended for use with EFI.
 You don't necessarily need EFI if you are booting a GPT disk.
 The first sector of a GPT disk is reserved for a "protective MBR" to make it possible to boot a BIOS-based machine.

 UEFI stores all the information about startup in an .efi file.
 This file is stored on a special partition called EFI system partition on the hardware.
 Inside this partition it will contain the bootloader.
 UEFI comes with many improvements from the traditional BIOS firmware.
 However, since we are using Linux, the majority of us are using BIOS.
 So all of these lessons will be going along with that pretense.

-## Exercise

-Go into your BIOS menu and see if you have UEFI booting enabled.

-## Quiz Question

-What does the BIOS load?

-## Quiz Answer

-bootloader